jrg94/lisp-interpreter/DESIGN.md

 ### Print

-Upon completion, we should have a complete s-expression in the form of a binary tree.
-At that point, we begin a very basic recursive print which is handled by are atom classes implicitly.
-In other words, we make a quick call to the `toString` method of our root node, and we'll get a complete printing of our tree in dot notation.
+After evaluation, the interpeter should have a complete s-expression in the form of a binary tree.
+At that point, we begin a very basic recursive print which is handled by the atom classes implicitly.
+In other words, the interpreter makes a quick call to the `toString` method of the root node, and the interpreter gets a complete printing of the tree in dot notation.
 The various `toString` implementations for each atom handle the actual logistics of the printing.

-In addition, we print the resulting s-expression from evaluation directly.
+In addition, the interpeter prints the resulting s-expression from evaluation directly.

 ### Loop